xdxxxdx/VSDS-Tech-Docs/docs/LDES_server.md

 ### Partitioning

 When applying partitioning, the LDES server will create fragments based on the order of arrival of the LDES member, and is a linear fragmentation.
-The members that arrive first on the LDES server are added to the first page, while the latest members are always included on the latest page.
-This fragmentation is considered to be the most basic and default fragmentation, because it stands for the exact reason the LDES specification was created, namely replication and synchronising with a dataset.
+This fragmentation is considered the most basic and default fragmentation because it stands for the exact reason the LDES specification was created: replication and synchronising with a dataset.
+The members arriving on the LDES server are added to the first page, while the latest members are always included on the latest page.

 The expected parameter to apply a partioning is a `member limit`, indicating the amount of members that can be added to each page before creating a new page.